ahoymarcus/nextjs-myjs-tech-blog/articles/cryptography-steganography-and-cryptanalysis-overview-2022-04-07.md

 `The second rule is currently known as Kerckhoff principle.
 It is applied in virtually all the contemporary encryption algorithms such as DES, AES, etc. These public algorithms are considered to be thoroughly secure.
 The security of the encrypted message depends solely on the security of the secret encryption key.
 Keeping the algorithms secret may act as a significant barrier to cryptanalysis.
 However, keeping the algorithms secret is possible only when they are used in a strictly limited circle.` [TutorialsPoint](https://www.tutorialspoint.com/cryptography/cryptosystems.htm)

-#### Types of Attacks

-Atacks can be of two forms depending on the action performed by the perpetrator:

-1. **Passive Attacks**: the aims of this action is to gain unauthorized access to information, so they don't aim to taint the information or to disrupt the communication channel.
-    1.1.
-For example, eavesdropping.
-2. **Active Attacks**: this action aims to apply some distupt process to the system.
-    2.1.
-Change the information.
-    2.2.
-Public disclosure the information.
-    2.3.
-Delete the information.
-    2.4.
-Denial of access to information for the legitimate users (denial of service).

 ### Assumptions About the Security Environment